 An interesting approach that the YP Foundation would take during an appraisal is to ask their employees, “were you able to live with the values of the organisation in the last six months?”
 A corporate asks the same question about profits or work-hours.
 Thus, values can also have incentives attached.

 Like our content?
 Check out our podcast on the business of wine with Kapil Sekhri here.
-Don’t forget to sign up to our monthly newsletter, it’s free!
+Don’t forget to sign up to our weekly newsletter, it’s free!